 Bolton Abbey is just past Skipton off the A59 heading towards Harrogate on the edge of the Yorkshire Dales National Park.
 For satnav, using BD23 6AL will get you there.
 To park on the Abbey estate is £10 for a car, but varies from vehicle to vehicle.
 There is free parking just off the roundabout from the A59 outside the cricket ground, but there are only a handful of spaces and it will add a mile there and back on foot to your walk.
 An early arrival is a must for these.
 Between the A59 and the Abbey there are a variety of tea rooms and hotels that offer parking, but please do give them your custom if parking there.

 Pre-Walk Heads Up

 The route we're following ends at Simon's Seat rather than the usual circular routes.
 There are plenty of options once up there to make your way back down (back the way you came is just as nice in the opposite direction) so please ensure you've planned for that before heading up.
-As always we have a GPX route available which you can grab HERE.

 Distance: 4.12 miles

 Starting at Bolton Abbey, make your way across the bridge (or stepping stones if you are feeling brave!) and turn left, walking parallel with the River Wharfe.
 This path takes you through Wandsworth Wood along the water's edge, rising sligthly and then dropping back down to a path that leads right up to the bridge crossing by Cavendish Pavilion.
 Here is a highly recommended cafe, and in summer try the ice cream!
 Pass the bridge and continue along the river until you reach a gate by Lud Stream Islands.
 Here you have a lovely view of the River Wharfe encircling some small islands.
 You'll see a sign here for the Valley of Desolation and Simon's Seat.
 Follow this up and on to the road.